stormmind-ch/report/chapters/ch4_results/ch4_results.typ

 #pagebreak()

 == Experiment 2<experiment-2>
 This subsection presents the results of a finer-grained experimental setup using $k = 26$ clusters.
 The choice of $k = 26$ was motivated by the number of cantons in Switzerland.
-However, it is important to note that the resulting clusters do not precisely correspond to canton boundaries, as municipalities were grouped using the K-means algorithm (see @data_preparation).
+However, it is important to note that the resulting clusters do not correspond to canton boundaries, as municipalities were grouped using the K-means algorithm (see @data_preparation).

 The experimental procedure was identical to that of Experiment 1 (@experiment-1), with the exception that only 6 runs were performed instead of 20.
 This reduction was due to computational constraints.